Steve Aiken: Political career

+Leader of the Ulster Unionist Party

 When Robin Swann MLA announced his sudden resignation as leader of the Ulster Unionist Party in 2019, Aiken stood for the leadership.
 He was elected unopposed as leader in November 2019 and led the party through difficult periods addressing concerns about Brexit, the Protocol and pandemic.
 He promptly opted for the UUP to take the Ministry of Health Department, when no other party would take it, and appointed Mr Swann MLA as Minister.
-He announced his resignation as leader eighteen months later, in May 2021, with the BBC citing "frustration" with his leadership within the party, and a conviction that change was needed.
-He was succeeded by Doug Beattie.
+He announced his resignation as leader eighteen months later because he held a firm position that the Chief Constable needed to resign in 2021.

+Post-leadership

-In October 2021 Aiken was reselected to be a UUP candidate for South Antrim in the 2022 Northern Ireland Assembly election, alongside Paul Michael.
-He was reelected in the May 2022 poll.
+In October 2021 Aiken was reselected to be a UUP candidate for South Antrim in the 2022 Northern Ireland Assembly election.
+He was reelected in the May 2022 poll and, despite the lack of a functioning Northern Ireland Assembly since February 2022, he continues to serve the people of South Antrim and remains the Party Spokesperson on the Northern Ireland Protocol and Finance, in addition to his private consulting business.